Emergency Room Medical Malpractice Lawyers

 Not every ER visit ends badly because of malpractice.
 But when critical care breaks down and harm was preventable, families deserve answers.

-Award-Winning Advocacy: David Paul and Scott McMillen Named 2025
+Award-Winning Advocacy: David Paul and Scott Mcmillen Named 2025

 "Lawyers of the Year"

-Common Emergency Room Failures We Investigate
+Common Emergency Room Failures we Investigate

 We represent patients and families harmed by serious emergency room negligence, including: